shitcodebykaushik/linux_tut/Linux/Theory.md

 - ls -lth
 It is use to sort the file in readable format
 - Clear
- It is use to cleat the terminal or you can use `ctrl+l`.
+ It is use to clear the terminal or you can use `ctrl+l`.
 - touch newfile_txt
  This touch command   will create the new file.
 - echo "Line to be written">file name with the format